-If you care for kids or have some of your own, chances are you've had to deal with the climbing up the slide conundrum.
-There's just something about the slide that beckons kids to conquer it.
-When you look at all the benefits of climbing up the slide, it is obvious why kids are drawn to this "taboo" playground activity!
+If you care for kids or have some of your own, chances are you've had to deal with the climbing-up-the-slide conundrum.
+Children are often ready to go down the slide on their own at around 24 months, and are liable to attempt going up at the same age.
+But why?
+What is it about the slide that beckons kids to conquer it?
+When you look at all the benefits associated with children climbing up the slide, it’s obvious why kids are drawn to this "taboo" playground activity!

 Proprioceptive & Vestibular Systems

-Of course you are familiar with the five senses and how they affect our perception of the world around us.
+Of course, you are familiar with the five senses and how they affect our perception of the world around us.
 But did you know we actually have more than five?
-The two you may not have heard of, and the reasons children are attracted to climbing are called the proprioceptive system and the vestibular system.
+The two you may not have heard of, and the reasons children are attracted to climbing up the slide, are called the proprioceptive system and the vestibular system.

-Going up the slide stimulates the vestibular system, which includes fluid-filled parts of the ear that send messages to the brain.
-The vestibular system is the sense of movement and it lets us know if we’re moving, how fast we’re moving, where we’re headed.
-It provides our brain with information about motion, head position, and spatial orientation; it's also involved with motor functions that allow us to keep our balance and posture, as well as stabilize our head and body during movement.
-This system is the most influential of all the senses as it affects almost everything we do.
+Children climbing up the side stimulates their vestibular system, which includes the fluid-filled parts of the ears that send messages to the brain.
+The vestibular system is the sense of movement, and it lets us know if we’re moving, how fast we’re moving, and where we’re headed.
+It provides our brain with information about motion, head position, and spatial orientation.
+It’s also involved in motor functions that allow us to keep our balance and posture, as well as stabilize our head and body during movement.
+This system is the most influential of all the senses, as it affects almost everything we do.
 Balance, coordination, fine motor skills, and even self-regulation all rely on the vestibular system.

 Another sense that many may not be familiar with is called proprioception.
-According to KaBoom, Proprioception is a hidden sense, yet we use it everyday.
+According to KaBoom, proprioception is a hidden sense, yet we use it every day.
 It gauges your body's position in space.
-The receptors for this sense are in our muscles, tendons, and joints which tell our body where its various parts are in relation to each other.
+The receptors for this sense are in our muscles, tendons, and joints, which tell our body where its various parts are in relation to each other.
 The proprioception sense provides children with very important information that they need to be successful in all types of motor activities.
-Running, climbing, sliding and balancing is the perfect and most natural way children develop their proprioceptive senses.
+Running, climbing, sliding, and balancing are the most natural ways that children develop their proprioceptive senses.

-There are so many other practical life skills that children can learn from climbing up the slide, such as:
+There are so many other practical life lessons that children can learn from climbing up the slide, such as:

-- Determination - Not only does climbing strengthen the arms and legs, it also helps teach drive and determination.
-It is not easy an easy feat to climb up the slippery incline of a slide – it takes several tries and failures to make it to the top.
-Children need to learn that when you fall down, you get back up.
+- Determination - Not only does climbing strengthen the arms and legs, but it also helps teach drive and determination.
+It is not an easy feat for children to climb up the slippery incline of a slide – it takes several tries and failures to make it to the top.
+Children need to learn that, when you fall, you get back up.
 Climbing the slide is a perfect example of this!